thesurlydev/images/README.md

 * Robust mime type validation via Apache Tika.
 * All components are containerized and can be run locally for a great developer experience.

+## Forward Looking Statements

+1. The project supports easily adding multiple storage implementations.
+The current implementation uses the file system for simplicity.
+A more robust implementation would use a cloud storage provider such as AWS S3 for durability and subsequently AWS CloudFront as a CDN.
+1. Additional image types could be supported by leveraging libraries such as Apache Batik to support SVG.
+1. As of now, the authentication is a simplified version of what should be used in a production environment.
+1. The API should be versioned and documented via OpenAPI.
+This would ease supporting multiple languages by leveraging code generation for clients.

 ## Architecture

 ### Components